 I can see myself using Dark Mode a lot, especially on a plane, where I don’t want to disturb someone sleeping next to me with a blinding bright screen.
 I also won’t have to dial down the brightness too much, because the darker background should mitigate that issue.

-What Apple is not promising is any sort of battery life savings with Dark Mode, even on OLED-based iPhones like the iPhone X, iPhone XS and iPhone XS Max.
+What Apple is not promising is any sort of battery life savings with Dark Mode, even on OLED-based iPhones.
 It’s true that the pixels on OLED displays turn off when displaying black, which could save power.
 But it really depends on the type of content you are viewing.

 I can guarantee you that we would see similar results on the Tom’s Guide Battery Test with Dark Mode on and off, and that’s because our test surfs the web.
 Most sites are still primarily white pages with text and images, though there are some exceptions.
 You won’t necessarily see longer endurance when watching movies and TV shows, because again it depends on the content you’re watching—unless you decide to watch the Game of Thrones “The Long Night” episode on repeat.

-Apple is doing some other things to spruce up Dark Mode, such as a new selection of wallpapers.
+Apple has done some other things to spruce up Dark Mode, such as a new selection of wallpapers.
 But it’s really about making things more comfortable for you and everyone around you.
-I look forward to trying out Dark Mode as part of the beta to see how much of a difference it makes.